yugabyte/yugabyte-db/docs/content/stable/architecture/transactions/isolation-levels.md

 - [YSQL](../../../api/ysql/) supports Serializable, Snapshot, and Read Committed<sup>$</sup> isolation levels.
 - [YCQL](../../../api/ycql/dml_transaction/) supports only Snapshot isolation using the `BEGIN TRANSACTION` syntax.

+Similarly to PostgreSQL, you can specify Read Uncommitted for YSQL, but it behaves the same as Read Committed.

 <sup>$</sup> Read Committed support is currently in [Beta](/preview/faq/general/#what-is-the-definition-of-the-beta-feature-tag).
 This level is supported only if the YB-TServer flag `yb_enable_read_committed_isolation` is set to `true`.
-By default, this flag is `false`, in which case the Read Committed isolation level of YugabyteDB's transactional layer falls back to the stricter Snapshot isolation (together with YSQL Read Committed and Read Uncommitted also in turn using the Snapshot isolation).
+By default, this flag is `false`, in which case the Read Committed isolation level of YugabyteDB's transactional layer falls back to the stricter Snapshot isolation.
 The default isolation level for the YSQL API is essentially Snapshot because Read Committed, which is the YSQL API and PostgreSQL syntactic default, maps to Snapshot isolation.

 ## Internal locking in DocDB

 In order to support the three isolation levels, the lock manager internally supports the following three types of locks:

-- Snapshot isolation write lock is taken by a snapshot isolation (and also read committed) transaction on values that it modifies.

 - Serializable read lock is taken by serializable transactions on values that they read in order to guarantee they are not modified until the transaction commits.

 - Serializable write lock is taken by serializable transactions on values they write.

+- Snapshot isolation write lock is taken by a snapshot isolation (and also read committed) transaction on values that it modifies.

 The following matrix shows conflicts between these types of locks at a high level: